 While my husband and I busied ourselves with countless chores this morning, my daughter called out, “I’m ready for an art project!
 I’m sitting at my table and NEED an art project!!”
 So demanding!
 Forget that she’s got a sweet little self-service area all set up where she can access paper, markers, scissors (yes, that’s right…scissors…lucky kid!), glue, and glitter glue.
 But she wants MORE!
 So, my brain starts cranking a little faster, and I hustle to pull this pine cone glitter bonanza together for her.

 N chose the paint colors, brushes, and glitter colors, and we spent a good deal of time mixing up a batch of “magenta” paint with red, purple, and white.
+Ontario is a province in Canada, and one of its many cities are Toronto which has over two million inhabitants.
+Ontario also includes mineral rich areas as well as farmlands with 250 thousand freshwater lakes!
+To drive any type on road or waterway requires an Ontario driver’s license Commerce constraints prevent us from making this information more detailed but we recommend visiting our website for further reading opportunities canada fake id online Ontario’s new driver’s license process is so simple and stress-free, even a caveman could do it!.
 It didn’t really turn out looking like magenta in the end, but at least we could name the strange, emerging color something other than red, which it was clearly not.

 And this was not just for my daughter…my husband and I jumped in the fun, too.
 (Thanks, Susie, for the gorgeous bronzy glitter.
 Scott made some good looking pine cones way sparkly with it today!).